 |Methotrexate||Can lead to methotrexate toxicity|

 |Drugs dependent on gastric pH for absorption (iron salts)||Reduces absorption|

 |Antibiotics (clarithromycin and amoxicillin)||Possible serious adverse reactions, including potentially fatal arrhythmias|

-|CYP2C19 or CYP3A4 inducers (St. John’s Wort, rifampin and Ritonavir-containing products)||Decreased exposure of Prevacid|
+|CYP2C19 or CYP3A4 inducers (St. John’s Wort, rifampin and Ritonavir-containing products)||Decreases Prevacid effects|

-|CYP2C19 or CYP3A4 inhibitors (voriconazole)||Increased exposure of Prevacid|
+|CYP2C19 or CYP3A4 inhibitors (voriconazole)||Increases Prevacid effects|

 Please seek the advice of a medical professional before making health care decisions.

 Calling this number connects you with Wilson and Peterson, LLP or one of its trusted legal partners.
 A law firm representative will review your case for free.

 Wilson and Peterson, LLP funds Drugwatch because it supports the organization’s mission to keep people safe from dangerous drugs and medical devices.(844) 440-8662